frdmn/webwhois/README.md

-# phpwhois-web
+# webwhois

-Simple PHP frontend that makes use of @[phpWhois/phpWhois](https://github.com/phpWhois/phpWhois) library.
+Simple, Lightweight and customizable domain lookup/whois system, which makes use of @[phpWhois/phpWhois](https://github.com/phpWhois/phpWhois) library.
+Comes with REST support and can be used embeddable or as standalone frontend

 ![](http://up.frd.mn/cccR9UByHH.png)